supervisely/docs/enterprise/kubernetes/agent.md

 ![](screenshot-2023-06-24-193246.png)

+## Deploy required resources

+You can either download the configuration and deploy it manually or use the command provided in the window above to deploy the resources automatically.

 ## Configure the options

 `Server address` - this is the address of your Supervisely server that is accessible from Kubernetes cluster.